skywarth/annals-of-disco/medicine/physical/ailments.md

 - Usually patient has to rotate from the leg to prevent toes from dragging on surface (on swing phase)
 - Main indicator is high-rising knee to prevent toes from scraping ground

+### Syphilis
+- Is a STD
+- Cured with penicillin
+- Primary syphilis: presents itself with a "chancre" (small sore) on genital part.
+It's painless and will be cured on it's own in 3-6 weeks
+- Secondary syphilis: begings after "chancre" heals.
+Rashes on almost anywhere, including palm and soles of feet.
+Swollen lymph nodes, sore throat.
+- Latent syphilis: this is the stage if it's left untreated after secondary syphilis.
+- Tertiary syphilis: It starts damaging.
+Brain, nervous system, eyes, heart, liver and bones are usual victims.
+- Has some mortality rate if untreated and in a late stage

 ### Cold Sores
 - https://en.wikipedia.org/wiki/Herpes_labialis